-How To Use Decking CalculatorTo get an accurate estimate, it's important that you enter all details properly.
-First, enter the size of your project.
-You can later adjust this.
+How To Use Decking CalculatorTo get an accurate estimate, it's important that you enter all project details properly.

 If your deck is attached to the house wall, and is sized at 12' x 30' (360 s.f.), you will have 3 posts on each 12' run, and additional 4 posts on the long side (corner posts were included on short sides).
 This gives you a total of 10 posts.
 If your deck geometry is different, you may have more or fewer posts.

 It is ideal to keep post span at 6 feet between posts, which is a standard length of railing sections.
 However, you can space them more frequently - for example at 4 or 5 feet apart.
 However, this will result in waste of materials.
 You should not exceed 6 ft. spacing between railing posts, as that can make using your deck unsafe.

 Step 3: Choose Your Project TypeIf you are looking to build a deck, chances are that you will need to construct all supporting structures from scratch.
 Therefore, most people should choose "Build New Deck + Footings"

 This means that in your estimate you are also including pouring new concrete footings that will support your deck.

 If you already have a deck and need to "renew" it with Pressure Treated or Composite material, but want to leave the old framing in place (maybe do a few small repairs as well) select "Replace Boards and Railings Only".

 If you already have a deck, but it's in bad shape, and the frame is rotted - you should remove both the old deck and frame, and build a new one.
 However, you can reuse old footings.
 In this case select "New Deck + Rebuild Frame"